fbpx

 Professor Ross Thompson

-Stream Metabolism theme lead
+Stream metabolism theme lead

 Ross is a freshwater ecologist, interested in the study of aquatic biodiversity, ecosystem function and food web ecology.
 Ross is the director of the Centre for Applied Water Science, University of Canberra.